Viblast/android-pdn-sdk/README-DRM.md

 ## How it works
 To enable `DRM` support, the Application must provide `ViblastDrmCallback` object when the player is created.
-If the object is `null`, the Viblast Player will not handle `DRM` protected streams.
+If the object is `null`, the Viblast Player can not handle `DRM` protected streams.

 When the playback of protected stream starts:
 1. The Renderer detects the available `CDM` pssh boxes.
 2. Then internally notifies the player that the stream is protected with a list of applied `CDMs`.
-3. Viblast Player selects device supported `CDMs` from the list and calls `onDrmInfoNeed` of the `ViblastDrmCallback` object.
+3. Viblast Player selects device supported `CDMs` from the list and invokes `onDrmInfoNeed` of the `ViblastDrmCallback` object.
 4. The Application chooses the desired CDM and returns it with the `ViblastDRMInfo` object as a result of the callback.
-5. Viblast Player uses the result object `ViblastDrmInfo` in order to initialize the `CDM` and provision the key acquisition requests.
+5. Viblast Player uses the result object `ViblastDrmInfo` in order to initialize the `CDM` and to provision the key acquisition requests.
 6. If the result is `null` then the player will inform the Renderer that the `DRM` is not supported and the playback will not continue.

 ## Viblast DRM API